irena-flextool/flextool/docs/reference.md

 ## Timeblocksets

 Timeblocks pick one or more sections from the `timeline` to form a `timeblockset`.
 Each timeblock defines a start and a duration.
-The aim of timeblocksets is to allow the modeller to create models with represeantive periods often used in the investment planning.
+The aim of timeblocksets is to allow the modeller to create models with representative periods often used in the investment planning.

 ## Definitions